Basic Information on Credit Cards

 - Fees for overusing card limit – If you cross the limit of credit and still use your card, the bank charges you some fees for crossing the card limit even by Re 1.

 - Fees for late payment – When you pay the bill within the grace period there is no interest, and after that, you have to pay interest.
 However, if you don’t pay the credit amount for more than 90 days, you are charged a late payment fee.

 - Fees for card replacement – When you replace your card due to any underlying reasons, you have to pay fees for card replacement.

 - Surcharges – If you have ever noticed, then every petrol bill transaction comes with an additional surcharge, which is either 2.5 % of the total credited amount or a flat rate of Rs 10 – Rs 25.

-- Service tax – Every single transaction from your card carries a service tax.
+- Service tax – Every single transaction form your card carries a service tax.